-Nonprofit organizations based in the 11-county Bay Area are eligible to submit an application as a first step in being considered for an award.
-The application period for the next round of awards will open in late 2020.
-To submit an application:
+Nonprofit organizations based in the 11-county Bay Area are eligible to submit a letter of intent as a first step in being considered for an award.
+The application period for the current round of awards, supporting folks and traditional arts and administered by the Alliance for California Traditional Arts, are now closed.
+The final round of awards, supporting media arts, will take place in 2022.

 1. Carefully review the guidelines and ensure your project meets our eligibility requirements.

 - The lead applicant must be a public charity with 501c3 federal tax status.